-What Do I Need to Know About Fencing If I Have a Pool?
+What Do I Need to Know About Pool Fencing?

-Most people know that if there is a pool in your yard a fence is also required.
+Most people know that if there is a pool in your yard, pool fencing is also required.
 But there are special requirements for those fences beyond what is required when there is no pool.
 Here we will discuss the basic rules and some details most people would not have thought about.

 What fence materials can I use if I have a pool?

 Wood, PVC, aluminum, and even chain link can be used as pool fencing.
 If some of those seem odd at first glance, please note that a pool barrier fence is not necessarily one that surrounds a pool but is a fence anywhere on the property where a person can gain access to the pool.
 That can be a fence all around the farthest points of the property.

 Wherever on the property the fence will be, it must meet the requirements designed to prevent young children from drowning by ensuring they can’t open gates or climb the fence to gain access to the pool.

 What are the basics of the Florida pool code regarding fences?

 - The minimum height of a pool barrier fence is 4 feet.